kalabasfawjr/kalabasfawjr/README.md

 🔐 **Penetration Tester🔑 & Django Backend Developer**

-I build and test systems from both sides — breaking APIs to uncover vulnerabilities and developing secure backend systems with Django.
+I build and test systems from both sides,breaking APIs to uncover vulnerabilities and developing secure backend systems with Django.

 ---